Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 W

-What’s My Home Worth?: A lead capture landing page for seller prospects that produces a value experience and adds the lead to your database.
+What's My Home Worth?: A lead capture landing page for seller prospects that produces a value experience and adds the Contact to your database.

-Widgets: Embeddable website tools (simple search, advanced search, home value, listings display).
+Widgets: Embeddable website tools found under Marketing > Website Widgets.
+Types include simple search, advanced search, home value, and listings display.